BibleBot/OldWebsite/terms.md

 <h3>Usage</h3>

 <p>The Service primarily allows you to reference Bible verses through inputting a reference and receiving the appropriate result.
-It additionally allows for user and server preferences in regards to translation used, interface language used, scheduling, and various format settings.
-The Service also contains commands that are solely for vanity purposes and have no core function outside of a plaintext message (for example, <pre>+invite</pre>).
-All commands can be found documented by using <pre>+biblebot</pre> in a channel where BibleBot has the appropriate permissions.</p>
+It additionally allows for user and server codeferences in regards to translation used, interface language used, scheduling, and various format settings.
+The Service also contains commands that are solely for vanity purposes and have no core function outside of a plaintext message (for example, <code>+invite</code>).
+All commands can be found documented by using <code>+biblebot</code> in a channel where BibleBot has the appropriate permissions.</p>

 <p><b>There is no warranty on the Service, meaning that your ability to use the Service can be taken away at any time, for any reason.</b></p>